-Function rust_finprim::amort_dep_tax::db
+Function db

-pub fn db(
+pub fn db<T: FloatLike>(

-cost: Decimal,
+cost: T,

-salvage: Decimal,
+salvage: T,

 life: u32,

-factor: Option<Decimal>,
+factor: Option<T>,

-round: Option<(u32, RoundingStrategy)>
+round: Option<(u32, RoundingMode, T)>,

-) -> Vec<DepreciationPeriod>
+) -> Vec<DepreciationPeriod<T>>

 Expand description

-Declining Balance Depreciation - DB
+Declining Balance Depreciation (DB)

-Calculates the depreciation schedule for an asset using the declining balance method given a declining balance factor (e.g., double-declining balance).
+Calculates the depreciation schedule for an asset using the declining balance method given a declining balance factor (e.g. double-declining balance).

 §Arguments